Isco, Ronaldo lead Madrid to 3-1 win over Bilbao

 Barcelona visits Valencia later, while Atletico Madrid is at Real Sociedad, Sevilla hosts Malaga, and Espanyol plays Real Betis.

 Before the match started, Madrid dismantled a stage it had set up inside the Santiago Bernabeu Stadium last weekend supposedly for Bale's presentation.
-It is expected to go back up soon with the market set to close and Tottenham having spent (euro) 100 million ($133 million) this summer and with the chance to make most of that back by selling its star player.
+It is expected to go back up soon with the market set to close and Tottenham having spent 85 million pounds ($133 million) this summer and with the chance to make most of that back by selling its star player.

 Isco poked his first goal under goalkeeper Iago Herrerin after Benzema set him up with a scooped pass made easier by Bilbao's Andoni Iraola who failed to move forward with the rest of the defensive line, leaving Isco onside to take the ball alone in the area.